Wyntuition/jekyll-now/todo/02-work-internal.md

 Expertise

-- Sean draws from a wealth of technical knowledge and is constantly learning.
+Sean draws from a wealth of technical knowledge and is constantly learning.
 He built a technical roadmap with suggested system improvements which the client used as input to a strategic planning session at NRECA.
-- He is a skilled developer and took on many of the large scale architectural tasks for RSP.
+He is a skilled developer and took on many of the large scale architectural tasks for RSP.

+He continues to build his in-depth knowledgebank, adding graph databases to Akka among some of the more niche things he's focued on.
+He should choose a single or a few specific technologies to go deep into in 2018, as this depth readily transfers and increases the speed to learning other things.

 Team Leadership

-he educated teammates and NRECA on Agile processes; he modeled expected behaviors for a functioning team; and he instilled discipline in team thought and action
+Sean educated teammates and NRECA on Agile processes, he modeled expected behaviors for a functioning team, and he instilled discipline in team thought and action.
+He inspired team to be the best they can.

-- Should work on when to defer and when leading is most effective for everyone and the projecty
+He should work on when to defer and when leading is most effective for everyone and the projecty
-- Inspires team to be the best they can

 He does have to try to see success beyond strict prescriptions of Scrum.
 Every team is different no matter what Scrum approaches have worked in the past, and there are a plethora of things that might be best for a team.

 - Reach out proactively to other leaders, such as client and Excella leads, to foster more buy-in before pushing unilaterally.
 - Taking every action on himself for follow-up sometimes crosses into others' responsibility areas, may prevent opportunities for others and sets an example of overwork.